-The Barclaycard Arrival Plus comes with 60,000 Arrival Plus miles (worth $600 in travel) after spending $5,000 on purchases within the first 90 days of account opening and paying the $89 annual fee.
+The Barclaycard Arrival Plus comes with 60,000 Arrival Plus miles (worth $600 in travel) after spending $5,000 on purchases within the first 90 days of account opening.
+The annual fee is $89 (waived the first year).

 The Capital One Venture comes with 50,000 Venture miles (worth $500 in travel) after spending $3,000 on purchases within the first 3 months of account opening.